kubernetes/website/content/en/docs/contribute/new-content/overview.md

 If you're still not sure which branch to choose, ask in `#sig-docs` on Slack.

 {{< note >}}
-If you already submitted your pull request and you know that the Base Branch was wrong, you (and only you, the submitter) can change it.
+If you already submitted your pull request and you know that the base branch was wrong, you (and only you, the submitter) can change it.
 {{< /note >}}